sweis/threshsig/README.md

 **Warning**: This code is not maintained, does not use modern coding practices, and has no security claims.

 It is only posted as a reference.

+A prototype implementation in Python from 2019 is here: https://github.com/oreparaz/shoup